 leave the M4 at J32 and join the A470 towards Cardiff City centre.
 After 4 miles turn left onto Boulevard de Nantes/ A4161 and follow the dual carriageway.
 After 1 mile turn left onto City Rd/B4261.
 Take the 1st right onto Oxford Lane and the first left onto Oxford St. Off-road parking is available, please contact us in advance to book and arrange access.

-is 3/4 hr by road from g39.
-There are regular train and bus links from Bristol, Heathrow, Gatwick and other major UK airports.
+Cardiff International Airport is 3/4 hr by road from g39.
+There are regular train and bus links from Bristol, Heathrow, Gatwick and other major airports in Britain.

 Planning a visit

 There is always a live guide or member of staff in the building happy to answer questions about the exhibition or the gallery itself.
 G39 welcomes college and school groups to the space and a short talk about the exhibition can be provided for free.
 If you are planning a trip and want to get the most from your visit contact us in advance to find out useful drop-off points close to the gallery.